 Consider what you’re passionate about

-This next way to help you drill down on your purpose is also an important part of building a successful business.
-It’s creating something that gives you joy.
+Another way to drill down on your purpose is to define what truly drives you, deep down.
+What is it that really gives you joy?
+I believe this is so important to consider.
 After all, what’s the point of having a business, even a wildly profitable one, if it doesn’t make you happy?

 Something you’re driven towards — that sounds like a good “why”, doesn’t it?